Features Proxmox Backup Server

 The whole Proxmox Backup software stack is written in Rust, a modern, fast, and memory-efficient language.
 Rust provides high speed and memory efficiency, due in part to its lack of runtime and garbage collector.
 It’s rich type system and ownership model guarantee memory-safety and thread-safety.

 Proxmox uses the ultra-fast Zstandard (ZSTD) compression which is able to compress several gigabytes of data per second.
-ZSTD is characterized by high compression ratio and very fast compression speed.
+ZSTD is characterized by its high compression ratio and very fast compression speed.

 Data Integrity & Security